-Many companies use digital technologies to automate processes, from single operations such as taking orders or customer support to full-scale business automation.
+Many companies use digital technologies to automate business processes, from single operations such as taking orders or customer support to full-scale business automation.
 Certain BA techniques help visualize processes and therefore demonstrate how a new digital system could drive automation to a company.

-Research Track is a great example of the solution developed with the help of flow diagrams.
+Example: Research Track is a great example of a solution developed with the help of flow diagrams.
 This complex system has many user scenarios.
 In a nutshell, it collects data on field-specific topics from various sources and provides editors with these data batches.
 Editors then assess and index this data and create annotations for scholars and students.

-In order to build the Research Track system, we had to recreate detailed flows of data extraction, processing and representation for end users.
+To build the Research Track system, we had to recreate detailed flows of data extraction, processing and representation for end users.
 Flow diagrams were the best choice of a software BA tool for this purpose.

 For personalizing systems to a certain target audience